sensu/sensu-docs/content/sensu-go/6.5/api/_index.md

 For information about the Sensu agent API, see the [agent reference][4].

-## Available APIs
+## Available APIs and endpoints

-Access all of the data and functionality of Sensu's first-class API clients, [sensuctl][25] and the [web UI][26], with Sensu's backend REST APIs.
+Access all of the data and functionality of Sensu's first-class API clients, [sensuctl][25] and the [web UI][26], with Sensu's backend REST APIs and endpoints.
-Use the Sensu APIs to customize your workflows and integrate your favorite Sensu features with other tools and products.
+Use the Sensu APIs and endpoints to customize your workflows and integrate your favorite Sensu features with other tools and products.

+### core/v2 API endpoints

+The core/v2 API includes endpoints for the following Sensu resources:

+{{< corev2apitypeListing >}}

+### Enterprise APIs

+{{% notice commercial %}}
+**COMMERCIAL FEATURE**: Access Sensu's enterprise APIs in the packaged Sensu Go distribution.
+For more information, read [Get started with commercial features](../../commercial/).
+{{% /notice %}}

+The enterprise APIs include:

+{{< enterpriseapisListing >}}

+### Other endpoints

+Sensu offers additional endpoints for basic authentication, health, metrics, and version:

-{{< apitypeListing >}}
+{{< otherendpointsListing >}}

 ## URL format